-Q12: Charges associated with your property

-a(i) Is there a factor or property manager for your property?
+Q12: Charges associated with your property a(i) Is there a factor or property manager for your property?
 No Please provide the name and address, and give details of any deposits held and approximate charges: N/A b(i) Is there a common buildings insurance policy?
 No Is the cost of insurance included in your monthly/annual factor's charges?
 N/A c(i) Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
 N/A Q13: Specialist Works a(i) As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property No Please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
 N/A b(i) As far as you are aware has any preventative work for dry rot, wet rot, or damp ever been carried out on your property?
 No Please give details: N/A c(i) Do you have guarantees relating to this work?
-N/A If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as so on as

-If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
-If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
+N/A If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicite possible for checking.
+If you do not have them yourself please write below who has these documents and your sagent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
-This may be shown in the original estimate.

-Guarantees are held by:
+The original estimate. olicitor or estate Guarantees are held by: N/A